stashed/stash/docs/guides/latest/backends/local.md

 | `local.subPath`      | `Optional` | Sub-path inside the referenced volume where the backed up snapshot will be stored instead of its root. |
 | `local.VolumeSource` | `Required` | Any Kubernetes volume.
 Can be specified inlined.
 Example: `hostPath`.                                  |

-Here, we are going to show some sample `Repository` crds that uses different Kubernetes volume as backend.
+Here, we are going to show some sample `Repository` crds that uses different Kubernetes volume as a backend.

 ##### HostPath volume as Backend

-Below, the YAML of a sample `Repository` crd that uses a `hostPath` volume as backend.
+Below, the YAML of a sample `Repository` crd that uses a `hostPath` volume as a backend.

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1